The key to being recognized as an authority in your industry and becoming a “go-to” resource, is to create a successful blog for your business.

-Instead, learn how to build a successful blog after answering the seven goal-oriented questions in this article.
+Instead, learn how to start a successful blog for your business after answering the seven questions in this article.

-- What tone and voice does my blog use?
+- What voice and tone does your blog use?

-- What action do I want my readers to perform?
+- What action do you want readers to take?

-By putting in the time and effort to outline goals for blogging, you’ll find a far greater return on your investment.
-What this simply means for your business is: more credibility, leads and ultimately sales!Setting blog goals will give you vision, purpose, and a way to measure results.Click To Tweet
+By putting in the time and effort to outline goals and a plan for business blogging, you’ll find a far greater return on your investment.
+What this simply means for you is more credibility, leads and ultimately sales!Setting blog goals will give you vision, purpose, and a way to measure results.Click To Tweet

-What are some goals that will help others with how to build a successful blog?
+What else are you wondering about how to start a successful blog?

 FreshSparks is a creative studio specializing in brand strategy, website design and digital marketing solutions.
-Your online presence needs to be a marketing machine.
-We can help you with that.
+We can help you start a blog that brings in traffic to your website.
 Get a free consultation for your next project.

 If you liked this post, please share!